Matthew-Nelson/shortlink-analytics-frontend/tech-design.md

 ### Pages

 1. **Home Page**
-   - Contains the URL shortening form.
+   - Contains the URL shortening form (`UrlForm` component).
+   - Allows users to shorten URLs with optional custom short links.

+2. **URLs Page**
-   - Displays a list of recently shortened URLs.
+   - Displays a list of all shortened URLs.
+   - Each URL links to its original long URL.

-2. **Analytics Dashboard**
+3. **Analytics Dashboard**
    - Displays analytics for a specific shortened URL.
-   - Includes charts and graphs for clicks, locations, and referrers.
+   - Includes a bar chart for click data using `react-chartjs-2`.

+4. **Analytics Index Page**
+   - Lists all created URLs with links to their respective analytics dashboards.

+### Components

+1. **UrlForm**
+   - Handles URL shortening via a GraphQL mutation.
+   - Allows users to input a long URL and an optional custom short link.

+2. **Analytics Chart**
+   - Displays click data using `react-chartjs-2` and `chart.js`.
+   - Dynamically updates based on the selected short URL.

+### Technologies

+- **API Calls**: Handled using `axios` for GraphQL queries and mutations.
+- **Charts**: Built with `react-chartjs-2` and `chart.js` for visualizing analytics data.
+- **Routing**: Managed with Next.js dynamic routing for pages like `/analytics/[shortId]`.
+- **Styling**: Global styles defined in `globals.css` and modular styles in `page.module.css`.

 ## Security Considerations

 1. **Input Validation**: Ensure all user inputs are validated to prevent SQL injection and XSS attacks.
 2. **Rate Limiting**: Implement rate limiting to prevent abuse of the URL shortening service.
 3. **HTTPS**: Ensure all communications are encrypted using HTTPS.

-## Conclusion

-This tech design document outlines the architecture, database design, API endpoints, and security considerations for the URL Shortener with Analytics application.
-The project is designed to be small yet impressive, with features that demonstrate full-stack development skills and the ability to handle analytics tracking.
+4. **Environment Security**: Secure `.env` files and avoid exposing sensitive information in the codebase.
+5. **Error Handling**: Gracefully handle errors in GraphQL resolvers and provide meaningful error messages.